kehangchen/node-red-contrib-sqldbs/README.md

 if msg.payload[0][0].count <= 0
 ```

-Currently, only MSSQL server database have been tested but not others.
+Currently, only MSSQL server and MySQL have been tested but not others.
 Please let
 me know if you have any issue.

 Authors